AeroBeat-Workouts/aerobeat-input-mediapipe-python/.plans/2026-05-08-cookie-boxing-ui-missing-and-close-crash.md

 **SubAgent:** `primary` (for `coder` workflow role)
 **Role:** `coder`
 **References:** `REF-04`, `REF-06`, `REF-17`
 **Prompt:** After the instrumentation pass identifies the real failure, implement the smallest truthful fix so Boxing shows believable short hand trails in the real proving path instead of only endpoint circles, without reintroducing the slash bug.
+Current live evidence says the left trail action is repeatedly `low_visibility`, `break_reseed`, or `clear_oob`, so the fix should directly address those real conditions.

 **Folders Created/Deleted/Modified:**
 - `.plans/`